 University courses such as medicine, pharmacy and biological sciences use statistics extensively and many business or finance degrees also contain modules of statistics.
 Mechanics is especially useful for physics and engineering courses.

-Those considering the more mathematical subjects at university, Mathematics, physics, engineering etc. should also consider Further Maths A level.
-Students will learn pure maths, mechanics and statistics which will build on and extend the work done in single maths.
-In the upper sixth, students would continue with pure maths and would usually focus on Mechanics as their applied option.
+Further Maths students will then study further pure maths, mechanics and statistics which will build on and extend the work done in single maths.
+Most students would usually focus on Mechanics as their major applied option.
 However, there is some flexibility and it is possible to focus on Statistics or to combine Statistics, Mechanics and modelling with algorithms.
-Further Maths may be offered as an extra-curricular activity.
-If you are interested in Further Maths please ensure you mention it when you are invited to the school for your Course Discussion.
+Those considering the more mathematical subjects at university, Mathematics, physics, engineering, financial maths, economics etc. should consider Further Maths A Level.

 A good grade at GCSE is an essential prerequisite for AS and A level studies in Mathematics due to the demands of the course, as such a Grade 7 or above is required.

 A grade 7 is also the minimum requirement for further maths however a grade 8 or 9 is advised.
 Students taking further maths must take A level maths as well.